interfect/interfect.github.io/posts/004-KeepKey-and-Electrum.md

 ![A list index out of range error.](/images/004/error.png)

-[It turns out](https://github.com/spesmilo/electrum/issues/1843) you need not only Electrum, but also the [KeepKey Python module](https://github.com/keepkey/python-keepkey) and maybe sone udev rules installed.
+[It turns out](https://github.com/spesmilo/electrum/issues/1843) you need not only Electrum, but also the [KeepKey Python module](https://github.com/keepkey/python-keepkey) and maybe some udev rules installed.
 Borrowing from the [official KeepKey documentation](https://support.keepkey.com/support/solutions/articles/6000090262-electrum-keepkey-integration-ubuntu-linux-):

 ```
 # You might need all this stuff to build the module